rpdelaney/l4d2-tourney-rules/rules.md

 #### 5.3.1 War Rooms

-Access to mumble servers for ‘war rooms’ is appreciated but not required.
+Access to VoIP communication servers (Mumble, Discord etc) for ‘war rooms’ is appreciated but not required.

 ### 5.4 Spectators